-If you are upgrading from an earlier version, please be sure to read the Release notes & upgrade information.
+If you are upgrading from an earlier version, please be sure to read the Release Notes.

 Tutorial

 This tutorial shows how to setup a working e-commerce site with django-SHOP using the given dependencies.
 The code required to setup this demo can be found in the example/myshop folder.